linux-rdma/rdma-core/Documentation/librdmacm.md

 		sysctl -w net.ipv4.conf.all.arp_ignore=2

-	Without this change, it's possible for linux to resopnd to ARP requests on a different interface (IP address) than the IP address carried in the ARP request.
+	Without this change, it's possible for linux to respond to ARP requests on a different interface (IP address) than the IP address carried in the ARP request.
 This causes the RDMA stack to incorrectly map the remote IP address to the wrong RDMA